 - At 95%, the daemon will send a warning alert once per day. - At 100%, the daemon will send a critical alert once per day.
 DMF will continue to function and will recall any data that has already been migrated, but further migrations will not be allowed.
 The daemon will check once every 2 minutes to see if the usage once again becomes legal (below capacity).
-This can be achieved by either of the following: - The deletion of managed data. - The addition of one or more capacity licenses in order to increase the cumulative capacity total to the new desired limit.
+This can be achieved by either of the following: - Deleting managed data - Adding one or more capacity licenses in order to increase the cumulative capacity total to the new desired limit.

 Note: In order to install an incremental capacity license, the total capacity amount already installed (base plus incremental) must equal or exceed the amount of the new incremental amount.
-See "DMF License Types" on page 53.
+See "DMF License Types" on page 57.